Meet the Faculty

 Chuck Marvine, Commodity Futures Trading Commission Division of Enforcement

 Chuck Marvine is a Deputy Director with the U.S. Commodity Futures Trading Commission (CFTC) Division of Enforcement in Kansas City, Missouri.
 He joined the CFTC in 2004.
 Chuck received his undergraduate degree in accounting and business administration with highest distinction in 1993 from the University of Kansas.
 The following year he became a certified public accountant in the State of Kansas.
 In 1996, he received his law degree from the University of Kansas School of Law, where he served as a Note & Comment Editor for the Kansas Law Review, was elected to the Order of the Coif, and received the C.C.
 Stewart Award as the Outstanding Senior Law Student.
 Upon graduating from law school, Chuck clerked for the Honorable Pasco M. Bowman, Circuit Judge, U.S. Court of Appeals for the Eighth Circuit.
 After completing his clerkship and before joining the CFTC, Chuck practiced law with the Kansas City, Missouri law firms of Stinson, Mag & Fizzell and Berkowitz Feldmiller, where his practice focused primarily on commercial litigation, with an emphasis in accounting malpractice, securities litigation, antitrust, and appellate work.
 At the CFTC, Chuck leads teams of attorneys and investigators in Washington, D.C. and Kansas City in investigating and prosecuting alleged violations of federal laws dealing with commodities, futures, and swaps.

-This will be Chuck's seventh year serving as a Workshop faculty member.
+This will be Chuck's eighth year serving as a Workshop faculty member.

 Shon Qualseth, Thompson Ramsdell & Qualseth, Lawrence, Kan.